piquelab/tensorQTL/README.md

 A full eQTL mapping pipeline from genotype VCF to significant eGene calls, using [tensorQTL](https://github.com/broadinstitute/tensorqtl) for GPU-accelerated cis-QTL mapping.

-Originally developed for the GxP project (GxP_20250730), but structured to be portable to any study with a similar design: multiple treatment/timepoint conditions, RNA-seq phenotypes, and a shared genotype panel.
+Structured to be portable to any study with a similar design: multiple conditions (treatment, timepoint, cell type, etc.), RNA-seq phenotypes, and a shared genotype panel.

 ---